andrewliebchen/a12n/src/index.md

 Yup, though I think it literally means “love child.”
 I don’t speak German, and I was adopted so...
 I try to live up to my name, but I’m not always successful.

 ### What is your favorite gif?
 Of all time?
-Probably got to be cat in the shark costume on a Roomba chases a duck:
+Probably got to be cat in the shark costume on a Roomba chasing a duck:
 ![](http://i.giphy.com/Q7ZckMLgjmthK.gif)

 ### Have you got a resume?
 Yep, who doesn’t?
 [Here you go!](https://www.dropbox.com/s/njhueufu0b3wpyc/Andrew%20Liebchen%20resume.pdf?dl=0)